Sarenza

-Sarenza is a French e-Commerce company specializing in the online sale of shoes and accessories.
-Based in Paris, Sarenza offers a selection of hundreds of different brands and tens of thousands of styles.
+Sarenza is a French e-commerce company that specializes in selling shoes and accessories.
+Founded in September 2005, the company has its headquarters in Paris and delivers products to 26 European countries.
+As of 2014, Sarenza had more than 200 employees and carried a variety of brands and styles.
+The company has expanded throughout Europe since 2009.

-Created in 2005 by Francis Lelong, Yoan Le Berrigaud, Frank Zayan, today the company is directed by Stéphane Treppoz and Hélène Boulet-Supau and employs more than 200 people as of 2014.

-Sarenza developed in France before expanding throughout Europe starting in 2009.

-As of 2014, Sarenza delivers to 26 European countries and has opened several sites dedicated to certain countries, including the UK, Spain, Italy, Germany, Sweden, Denmark, Poland and The Netherlands.

 History

-Sarenza was created in September 2005 with the launch of the French website www.sarenza.com.
-The company grew thanks to two successful investments totaling six million euros and decided to focus on international expansion.
+Sarenza was created in September 2005 with the launch of the French website.
+The company grew as a result of two investments that totaled six million euros, and it focused on international expansion.

-Sarenza was restructured in March 2007 when the three cofounders left the company.
+Sarenza was restructured in March 2007 when the three co-founders left the company.
 Stéphane Treppoz then became the president of Sarenza, and Hélène Boulet-Supau became the managing director.
-They raised three million Euros to continue the company's growth. and maintain its lead position in the market with a new, automatic warehouse near Paris, an internal customer service department, and revised business techniques.
+They raised three million Euros to continue the company's growth and maintain its lead position in the market with a new, automatic warehouse near Paris, an internal customer service department, and revised business techniques.
 One year and a half after the direction change, the company was already profitable.

 A new investment of three million Euros was granted in April 2009 to finance Sarenza's international development.
 Two-thirds of this investment came from personal funds given by Stéphane Treppoz and Hélène Boulet-Supau.

 On 7 April 2010 at 8:13 p.m, Sarenza.com sold its millionth pair of shoes.

 In December 2011, Stéphane Treppoz, CEO of Sarenza and Hélène Boulet-Supau, managing director, acquired complete control of Sarenza.
 At the end of this negotiation, the Sarenza direction controle over 80% of the company's capital.

-In the beginning of 2012, Sarenza became one of the top 15 e-commerce sites the most visited in France, published by FEVAD(Fédération d’e-commerce et vente à distance) and Médiamétrie with 3.8 million unique visitors on average per month during the 1st quarter of 2012.
+In the beginning of 2012, Sarenza became one of the top 15 e-commerce sites the most visited in France, published by FEVAD (Fédération d’e-commerce et vente à distance) and Médiamétrie with 3.8 million unique visitors on average per month during the 1st quarter of 2012.

 In June 2014, Sarenza received an investment of 74 million Euros to increase its international expansion, the largest investment in French e-commerce history to that date.
 The funds were primarily given by the French Public Investment Bank, the BPI.